franciscofpereira/Minesweeper/README.md

 # Minesweeper

-<u>Description:<u> Terminal based minesweeper game developed in Python.
+Terminal based minesweeper game developed in Python.

 * Source code (`minesweeper.py`) can be found under the `src`directory.
 * Refer to `enunciado_minesweeper.pdf` for the project's details and instructions.